wanghalan/dspg22/_pages/product-innovation.md

 Our objective in building this news extraction tool is to create a free and open source way to obtain article data for the analysis of specific industries, in a way that can neatly integrate with our existing NLP pipeline.

 ## Discussions
-### How much severity should we use when extracting data?
+The main challenge we see with doing news source text extraction is the rapidity with which websites update their source code.
+As new vulnerability arise on the web, so too does the defense measures taken to limit the survey of websites from robots.
+We identify the following key areas as the upsides for complementing survey data with news data.

+### A low severity level is often sufficient
-Based on our sample, we argue that the 4.2% success rate increase might not be worth the penalty incurred on the running time.
+Based on our sample, we argue that the 4.2% success rate increase is not be worth the penalty incurred on the running time.
 Furthermore, the move towards severit 2 source text extractions is hardly sustainable, since news websites routinely update their source code which breaks site-specific modifications required to retrieve the information.

+### The source data is timely and reproducible
-- News articles are rich sources of data that with the rise of natural language models, can be used to benefit government organizations?
+Text artifacts are rich sources of data that have been shown to be an effective indicator for innovation activity.
+With the rise of natural language models, the efficacy of the news articles are only expected to grow.
+Creating an open-source toolkit can allow future government organizations and researchers to leverage previously unstructured data more easily, without causing too much traffic to the main content hosting sites.
-- Allow for opportunity data in the form of news to be accessible to researchers
-- Encourages research reproducibility

 ## Limitations and Future Works
 - Advertising incoporated in article text